 Permission of instructor required.
 For qualified masters students.
 Student-proposed course to supplement student’s program plan.
 Taken under the direction of a faculty member.
 Students work individually or with others.

-Study of social, political, spatial, and economic inequity and how these contextualize urban schools and schooling.
-Explores the integration of curricular and pedagogical orientations into classrooms that promote inclusivity and attend to diversity and equity.
+Examination of social, political, spatial, historical and economic inequities in the context of U.S. urban schools and schooling.
+Explores the integration of equity-driven curricular and pedagogical orientations to classrooms to redress social inequities.

 Permission of instructor required.
 Introduction to research in teacher education in the social studies; examination of issues related to social studies teacher education.